Cost-Effective Design of Grid-tied Community Microgrid: Problem formulation

-The proposed sizing tool is developed to provide the optimal PV, wind, diesel, BESS, and grid capacity under objective function $ (F_{obj}) $ described by Eq. (\ref{Eq:ObjFunc}).
-The coefficients are employed as normalization factors to ensure the same order of magnitude for all summation terms.
-The determination of the MG architecture and sizing of energy resources is contingent upon balancing four critical performance metrics: minimizing the NPC ($ \mathcal{C}_{NP} $) and carbon emissions ($ \Delta CO_2 $), while maximizing the power supply reliability ($ \mathcal{R}_{sys} $) and the system efficiency ($ \eta_{sys}$).
-Consequently, the MG design problem can be formulated as a multi-objective optimization model as follows:
+The proposed sizing tool is developed to determine the optimal capacities of PV, wind, diesel, BESS, and grid components under a composite objective function, $ \mathcal{J}(\theta) $, as defined in Eq. (\ref{eq:vector_cost_function}).
+Normalization coefficients are employed to ensure that all summation terms have the same order of magnitude.The determination of the MG architecture and sizing of energy resources is contingent upon balancing four critical performance metrics: minimizing the NPC ($ \mathcal{C} $) and carbon emissions ($ \xi $), while maximizing the power supply reliability ($ \mathcal{R}$) and the system efficiency ($ \eta$).
+Accordingly, the MG design problem is formulated as a MO-OPT model.
+Let $\theta \in \Phi_f $ denote a feasible MG configuration generated from the design space defined in Eqs.
+(1)–(6).
+The general multi-objective optimization problem is expressed as

-Since $ \mathcal{C}_{NPC} $, $ \mathcal{R} $, $ \eta $ and $ \Delta CO_2 $ are conflicting metrics, the outcome of optimization model will comprise non-dominated Pareto points, wherein an improvement in one metric necessitates a degradation in others.
-To facilitate the selection of an optimal MG design ($ S^* $) within the Pareto set derived from \ref{Eq:ObjFunc}, the normalized values of the multiple objectives can be aggregated into a single-objective scalar function as follows:

-where $ w_1 $, $ w_2 $, $ w_3 $, and $ w_3 $ are the weighting coefficients utilized to assign a preference order to the performance metrics, considering the following:
+where $K$ denotes the number of objectives.
+In this study, $K = 4$, and the objective functions correspond to minimizing the NPC, maximizing system reliability and efficiency, and minimizing carbon dioxide emissions.
+The individual objective functions are defined as